CNES/cars/docs/cli_usage.rst

 The other optional fields of the input json file are:

 * The ``srtm_dir`` field contains the path to the folder in which are located the srtm tiles covering the production.
-* ``default_alt`` : this parameter allows to setting the default height when there is no DEM available, no coverage for some points or pixels with no_data in the DEM tiles.
+* ``default_alt`` : this parameter allows to setting the default height above ellipsoid when there is no DEM available, no coverage for some points or pixels with no_data in the DEM tiles.
 * ``mask1`` : external mask of the image 1 (convention: 0 is a valid pixel, other values indicate data to ignore)
 * ``mask2`` : external mask of the image 2 (convention: 0 is a valid pixel, other values indicate data to ignore)
 * ``color1`` : image stackable to ``img1`` used to create an ortho-image corresponding to the produced DSM.
 This image can be composed of XS bands in which case a PAN+XS fusion will be performed.